aditya-azad/simple-ssg/README.md

 # Simple Static Site Generator

 Don't wanna download billions of bytes for just creating a simple website?
-Or don't wanna learn and re-learn a whole bunch of syntax every time you wanna customize the theme once in a blue moon?
+Or don't wanna learn and re-learn a whole bunch of syntax every time you want to customize the theme once in a blue moon?
 SSSG got you covered.

 - Minimal templating language
 - Markdown support